123456789_123456789_123456789_123456789_123456789_

 Active Model Basics

-This guide should provide you with all you need to get started using model classes.
-Active Model allows for Action Pack helpers to interact with plain Ruby objects.
-Active Model also helps build custom ORMs for use outside of the Rails framework.
+This guide will provide you with what you need to get started using Active Model.
+Active Model provides a way for Action Pack and Action View helpers to interact with plain Ruby objects.
+It also helps to build custom ORMs for use outside of the Rails framework.

 After reading this guide, you will know: